FAIRmat-NFDI/pynxtools-xrd/docs/tutorial/standalone.md

 ## Who is this tutorial for?

-This document is for people who want to standardize their research data by converting these into a NeXus standardized format.
+This document is for X-ray diffraction scientists who want to standardize their research data by converting these into a NeXus standardized format.

 ## What should you know before this tutorial?

-- You should have a basic understanding of [FAIRmat NeXus](https://github.com/FAIRmat/nexus_definitions) and [pynxtools](https://github.com/FAIRmat/pynxtools)
-- You should have a basic understanding of using Python and Jupyter notebooks via [JupyterLab](https://jupyter.org)
+- You should have a basic understanding of [NeXus and FAIRmat's contribution to NeXus](https://github.com/FAIRmat-NFDI/nexus_definitions) and [`pynxtools`](https://github.com/FAIRmat/pynxtools)

 ## What you will know at the end of this tutorial?